 - Set objectives and goals for your content (awareness, engagement, conversions)

 - Dive deeper into these objectives and identify the content that works best to achieve them.

 If you’re lost when it comes to content strategy, I’m here to help.
 Get in touch with me >>here<<.

 3. Know your audience better than they know themselves

 The more clearly you define your target customers’ attributes, the more effective your marketing will be.
-This has never been truer than on social media.
+This has never been truer than on social media today.

 Social media and blog content that informs and educates customers earns engagement.
-When you answer questions that your customers didn’t know they needed to ask, your earn their loyalty.
+When you answer questions that your customers didn’t know they needed to ask, you earn their loyalty.

 The Facebook ads platform offers stellar audience targeting but you have to know exactly who you want to reach to realize the best results.

 ProTip: Test different types of content to see what resonates.
 Test different ad images and copy.
-You’ll expend less resources in the long run and learn a lot more about your target customers.
+You’ll expend fewer resources in the long run and learn a lot more about your target customers.